 Over the past year, Morphisec and several other endpoint protection companies have been tracking a resurgence in activity from the Cobalt Group.
-Cobalt, also known as Carbanak and Anunak, is one of the most notorious cybercrime operations, with attacks against more than 100 banks across 40 countries attributed to the group.
+Cobalt is one of the most notorious cybercrime operations, with attacks against more than 100 banks across 40 countries attributed to the group.
 The most recent attacks can be grouped into two types of campaigns.
 Many of the campaigns are based on the known and prevalent ThreadKit exploit kit generation framework.
 Other campaigns are more sophisticated, borrowing only some functionality from ThreadKit while incorporating additional advanced techniques from other sources.

 Morphisec Labs believes that the Cobalt Group split following the arrest of one of its top leaders in Spain in March of 2018.
 While Cobalt Gang 1.0 uses ThreadKit extensively, Cobalt 2.0 adds sophistication to its delivery method, borrowing some of the network infrastructures used by both APT28 (aka Fancy Bear) and MuddyWater.

 Stage 1 - Word Macro + Whitelisting Bypass

 As with many other campaigns, the victim received a document with malicious macro visual basic code.

 Although the code is heavily obfuscated, the entry point is easily identifiable.
 The VB code is executed starting from the Frame1_Layout function – this method is used much less frequently than the obvious Document_Open or the AutoOpen.

 The list of additional possible execution triggers is defined here: https://www.greyhathacker.net/?p=948